 I can answer questions on personal income taxes, partnerships, and some corporate income taxes.
 I can deal with some state tax questions.
 Limited gift and estate tax questions.
 I am also familiar with ministerial and church tax reporting issues.
 I am Professor Emeritus at Florida Southern College.
 Sales taxes and property taxes are state and local issues so I am not likely be be able to give you an in depth answer on those types of taxes.
 I have maintained a CPA practice, specializing in tax, for over 35 years.
-I am a member of the National Association of Tax Professionals, The Florida Insititute of CPA's, The NCPE Fellowship, and the Institute of Management Accountants.
+I am a member of the National Association of Tax Professionals, The Florida Insititute of CPA's, The NCPE Fellowship.
+In addition I am a Certified Mentor for SCORE.
 Visit my website at www.mybaldcpa.com.
 I also offer seminars and consultations to churches and clergy on their tax issues at www.churchtaxsolutions.com Also visit my blog, www.thetaxdocspot.com.
 I am listed on Tax Connections at https://www.taxconnections.com/profile/John-Stancil/12258973 Prepare and file your own taxes at www.1040stancilcpa.com

 I hold a doctorate in Accounting, and am a CPA.
 My certifications of CIA, CFM, and CMA are inactive.
 I passed all certification examinations on the first attempt, and received honorable mention for my scores on the CIA exam.
-I have operated a CPA firm for over 35 years and have taught accounting and tax at the college level for over 35 years.
+I have operated a CPA firm for over 37 years and have taught accounting and tax at the college level for over 35 years.

 FICPA, NATP, NCPE Fellowship, Lakeland Business Leaders

 The CPA Journal, Florida CPA Today, Green Consumer, Green Business, Global Sustainability as a Business Imperative, Palmetto Review, NATP TaxPro Quarterly, Mustang Journal of Finance and Accounting.

 DBA University of Memphis MBA University of Georgia BS in Accounting Mars Hill University

 I enjoy the dynamic nature of taxation, and the fact that it is always changing.
 I also enjoy helping citizens minimize their taxes, so they only have to pay the legally required minimum amount.